Kingxukai/linux/Documentation/userspace-api/media/v4l/dev-sliced-vbi.rst

 The
 :ref:`V4L2_MPEG_STREAM_VBI_FMT_NONE <v4l2-mpeg-stream-vbi-fmt>`
 embedded sliced VBI format shall be interpreted by drivers as a control to cease embedding sliced VBI data in MPEG streams.
-Neither the device nor driver shall insert "empty" embedded sliced VBI data packets in the MPEG stream when this format is set.
+Neither the woke device nor driver shall insert "empty" embedded sliced VBI data packets in the MPEG stream when this format is set.
 No MPEG stream data structures are specified for this format.